psyho/rhinestone/README.md

 It updates the cache *after* returning the response, so you get data that might be a little stale, but you get it very quickly.
 You should deploy it somewhere in your local network (so that more people use the same cache).

-# Installation
+## Installation

 Just install it from RubyGems:

     gem install rhinestone

-# Running
+## Running

 It's as simple as running:

     rhinestone

-Rhinestone uses Goliath underneath, so there are more switches you can use:
+Rhinestone uses Goliath underneath, so there are some switches you can use:

-    $ rhinestone --help

-    Usage: <server> [options]

     Server options:
         -e, --environment NAME           Set the execution environment (prod, dev or test) (default: development)